BigSoftVideo/DOTE/settings.md

 There are several different types of options that affect how the Editor works.
 Some of these are inherited from `Settings` and can be overridden on a transcript by transcript basis.
 They can be reset to the Default if they vary from that in `Settings`.
+Many of these options are only changed when the Transcript Options dialog box is closed.

 - Font size for the current Transcript in the [Editor](ui.md).
 - Width of name column for the current Transcript in the Editor.